-In the light of the current COVID crisis we are heavily reliant on the use of ICT to deliver our curriculum and pastoral support.
-The head teacher has advised staff on the standards and expectations to keep themselves and our pupils safe and all staff have received Safeguarding training in response to remote learning.
-Should a member of staff have a concern regarding a student during online teaching, they should report this concern as appropriate through the behaviour management systems of the school or the school safeguarding systems in a timely manner so that the concern can be picked up before the end of the school day.
+Should a member of staff have a concern regarding a student's use if ICT, they should report this concern as appropriate through the behaviour management systems of the school or the school safeguarding systems in a timely manner so that the concern can be picked up before the end of the school day.

 - Staff should be aware that Internet traffic is monitored and can be traced to the individual user.
-Discretion and professional conduct are essential. - Staff that manage filtering systems or monitor ICT use will be supervised by senior management and have clear procedures for reporting issues. - Staff training in safe and responsible Internet use and on the school Online Safety Policy will be provided as required and is included as part of the induction programme for new staff as set out in KCSIE 2020 and the Corona virus (COVID19) Safeguarding in schools guidance
+Discretion and professional conduct are essential. - Staff that manage filtering systems or monitor ICT use will be supervised by senior management and have clear procedures for reporting issues. - Staff training in safe and responsible Internet use and on the school Online Safety Policy will be provided as required and is included as part of the induction programme for new staff as set out in KCSIE 2023

-Staff members using a work device outside school must not install any unauthorised software on the device and must not use the device in any way which would violate the school's terms of acceptable use..
+Staff members using a work device outside school must not install any unauthorised software on the device and must not use the device in any way which would violate the school's terms of acceptable use.